What is a Pentagon?

 There are different kinds of pentagons based on their side lengths and angles:

-• Regular Pentagon – All sides and angles are equal.
+• Regular Pentagon - Regular pentagon is a pentagon whose all sides and angles are equal.

-• Irregular Pentagon – Sides and angles are not equal.
+• Irregular Pentagon - Irregular pentagon is a pentagon whose sides and angles are not equal.

-• Convex Pentagon – All interior angles are less than 180°.
+• Convex Pentagon - Convex pentagon is a pentagon with all interior angles less than 180°.

-• Concave Pentagon – At least one interior angle is more than 180°.
+• Concave Pentagon - Concave pentagon has at least one interior angle more than 180°.

 Regular vs Irregular Pentagon

-All sides and angles are equal.
-Each interior angle measures 108°.
+A Regular pentagon is a polygon with all sides and angles equal.
+Each interior angle of a regular polygon measures 108°.

-Sides and angles differ in length or measure.
-The shape may not look symmetrical.
+An irregular pentagon is a polygon with sides and angles that differ in length or measure.
+This shape may not look symmetrical.

 Interior and Exterior Angles of a Pentagon